Flu Season 2022-2023

 If you or your family members have not gotten the flu shot yet please speak with your healthcare provider and check out the variety of resources below to ensure this year you all get the flu shot, not the flu!

-As with COVID-19, if you get the flu you can spread it to other people who are close to you.
+If you get the flu you can spread it to other people who are close to you.
 Keeping yourself safe and healthy is a great way to care for people you know and love.

 How Can I Prevent The Flu?